Technion-Kishony-lab/quibbler/README.md

-sources. *Quibbler* facilitates and embraces human interventions as an inherent part of the analysis pipeline: input parameters, as well as exceptions and overrides, can be specified and adjusted either programmatically, or by interacting with "live" graphics, and all such interventions are automatically recorded in well-documented human-machine readable files.
+sources. *Quibbler* facilitates and embraces human interventions as an inherent part of the analysis pipeline: input parameters, as well as exceptions and overrides, can be specified and adjusted either programmatically, or by interacting with live graphics, and all such interventions are automatically recorded in well-documented human-machine readable files.
 Changes to such parameters propagate downstream, pinpointing which specific data items, or even specific elements thereof, are affected, thereby vastly saving unnecessary